Welcome to ACC's Dental Assisting

 Admissions Advising Center

-ACC’s Dental Assisting II is a one-year diploma program that begins each Fall semester.
-It is a limited enrollment program.
-There is both a Day Program option and an Evening Program option.
+ACC’s Dental Assisting II is a one-year diploma, limited-enrollment program.
+There is both a Day Program option that starts each Fall and an Evening Program option that is offered every 2 years (each odd numbered year).
 Students admitted to the Evening option are subject to the same admission and progression criteria as Day option students.
 Please note that meeting minimum requirements for the Dental Assisting II Program does not guarantee admission.
 The Dental Assisting diploma curriculum prepares individuals to assist the dentist in the delivery of dental treatment and to function as integral members of the dental team while performing chair-side and related office and laboratory procedures.

 Course work includes instruction in general studies, biomedical sciences, dental sciences, clinical sciences, and clinical practice.
 A combination of lecture, laboratory, and clinical experiences provide students with knowledge in infection/hazard control, radiography, dental materials, preventive dentistry, and clinical procedures.

 Dental Assisting II is a selective admissions program.
 Enrollment is limited.
 Students applying for Dental Assisting II admission will be classified as Pre-Dental Students until they have met the admission requirements and are officially admitted into the Dental Assisting II curriculum.
 All applicants must have completed the following minimum requirements: